We will be watching Liverpool play Aston Villa (H) in the 11th Street Bar on Saturday the 13th of September at 12.30 PM. Come watch with us!

 LFCNY T Shirt

-Believe it or not, the bar itself is becoming quite famous in Liverpool and is on the list of tourist attractions for visiting fans.
+Believe it or not, the 11th Street Bar itself is becoming quite famous in Liverpool and is on the list of tourist attractions for visiting fans.
 On game days the fans tend to be exclusively Liverpool fans, though opposing fans are also very welcome.
 Many have even been known to get out alive!
 The fans are not shy about venting their opinions and the atmosphere is always friendly.
 The ages have ranged from 6 days (and dressed in a Liverpool shirt!) to somewhere north of 80 (we were too polite to ask) and we get an almost even split of men and women.
 Game days are well worth the visit, especially the big games with all the singing, chanting, and excitement associated with football, sorry… soccer, wafting out of the bar.

 If you want to bring some memorabilia that’s cool, but unless it’s really spectacular, it will not go on the wall due to space limitations.
 However we do raffle off all memorabilia for charity and club funds about twice a year.